Skip navigation

 To define the safety requirements and responsibilities of approved delegates, supervisors and staff relating to working safely away from campus to minimise the risk of injury at the Australian National University (ANU) and to ensure compliance with the Work Health and Safety Act 2011 (Cth), the Work Health and Safety Regulations 2011 (Cth) and the University’s Work Health & Safety (WHS) Management System.

-This procedure is linked to the Australian National University’s Work health and safety policy and is one of the Safe Work Procedures within the WHS Management System.
+This procedure is linked to the University’s Work health and safety policy and is one of the Safe Work Procedures within the WHS Management System.

 Definitions